ὣς εἰπὼν ἡγεῖθʼ, ἡ δʼ ἕσπετο Παλλὰς Ἀθήνη.125

 136 χέρνιβα: object of the verb ἐπέχευε and the participle φέρουσα.

-136 προχόῳ ἐπέχευε: the water must be poured from the pitcher and over (ὑπὲρ) the basin (λέβης).
+136 προχόῳ ἐπέχευε: the water is poured from (or with, dative of instrument) the pitcher (προχόῳ) and over (ὑπὲρ) the basin (λέβητος).

 138 νίψασθαι: infinitive of purpose > νίζω.

-140 χαριζομένη παρεόντων: for the construction with a partitive genitive, see LSJ χαρίζω II.2 and Smyth 1343.
+140 χαριζομένη παρεόντων: "giving freely of the things at hand."
+For the construction with a partitive genitive, see LSJ χαρίζω II.2 and Smyth 1343.

 140 παρεόντων: neut. gen. pl. ptc. > πάρειμι.